hamedhomaee/DesignPatternCSharp/Creational Design Patterns/README.md

 <br />

-<p>Aparat from the above topics, "Lazy/Eager Loading" and "Thread-Safety" regarding these design patterns is discussed.</p>
+<p>Apart from the above topics, "Lazy/Eager Loading" and "Thread-Safety" regarding these design patterns is discussed.</p>